Who are Ofgem?

 One of Ofgem’s key roles is to protect vulnerable customers from paying too much.
 In February 2018, Ofgem extended its prepayment safeguard tariff to cover nearly one million additional vulnerable households, which now totals over five million households covered by this safeguard.

 Ofgem is also pursuing reforms to make switching supplier easier so that everyone can access a better energy deal.
-This will help make the UK energy market more competitive and help keep energy prices down as well as hopefully improve the level of service that customers receive.
+This will help make the UK energy industry more competitive and help keep energy prices down as well as hopefully improve the level of service that customers receive.

 The announcements in February 2018, detailed a switching programme which will enable customers to switch supplier by the end of the next working day.
 It will also impose penalties for those suppliers that delay a switch unnecessarily.